 small oak body with a DiMarzio P-bass pickup and no volume- or other

 controls, just an on-off switch.
 A few years ago, I tried this bass and

-so the neck weighed down.
+light-weight, so the neck weighed down.
 I then went to Fanerkompaniet

 (the Veneer Company) and bought a solid maple plank that had been

 carefully dried.
-I build this body and with a complete different and
+I built this body and with a complete different and

-better array of tools, suddenly had a much better bass altogether!
+better array of tools, I suddenly had a much better bass altogether!
 It

 still has the Seventies DiMarzio pickup and the same on-off switch and

 From left to right: